Arbiter1227/Math-Assistance-with-Rick-Astley/README.md

 # Math-Assistance-with-Rick-Astley
 Just some simple HTML I made for school.
+Answer the math equation correctly, and you get Michael Rosen saying "nice".
+Answer incorrectly and you get rickrolled.
 The autoplay is a little buggy, but you get the idea.

 Feel free to improve anything.